NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

    The sanity chunks are taken from the `cnn-core-wrapper` test dataset, where data is pre-scaled to ap_fixed<12,6> range (peak amplitude ~±2000 counts).
    With THRESH=300, `L0_PRE_TRIG` fires on the first ADC batch of the event.
-   At that point the 8-slot pre-trigger ring buffer holds the 3 priming zero-batches (fed before the event) plus batch 0 of the event, leaving the remaining 4 slots as zeros.
-The CNN therefore receives `[64 zeros | event samples 0–191]` rather than a centred 256-sample window.
+   At that point the 10-slot pre-trigger ring buffer (`ring_buf`) holds only the priming zero-batches plus the first few event batches, so the CNN receives a chunk with the signal near BRAM addresses 112–127 but with mostly zeros in addresses 0–111 rather than genuine pre-trigger noise.
+Events whose score depends on the shape of the pre-trigger baseline may be affected.
-   Events whose score depends on the later half of the waveform may be misclassified.
    This is a test-setup issue; the RTL window logic is correct.

 2. **Normalization between raw ADC and CNN input scale.**
    The CNN was trained on data normalized to approximately `ADC_count / noise_σ`.